Lachyx/NVIDIA-Gpu-Optimizations/README.md

 Stuff that I found useful when trying to get the most out of my PC

+I can pull 300 FPS on a 2060 on Fortnite with these settings

 # NVIDA Control Panel Settings:

 3D Settings: